-- (a) No candidate may distribute or use, and the CRO cannot approve, campaign materials which: - (i) Have more than a nominal value when distributed. - (ii) Contain libel or slander (based on consultation with legal counsel if necessary). - (iii) Are factually incorrect. - (iv) Violate any federal or provincial statute, or any University rule, regulation, policy, or procedure. - (v) Are discriminatory or derogatory towards any person(s) based on the characteristics listed in section 9 (2) of the Manitoba Human Rights Code. - (vi) Bear any logo representing any student group or organization including but not limited to UMSU, the Asper School of Business, the CSA, or any STAG. - (vii) Notwithstanding section 8.15 (a) (i)-(vi), all campaign materials must be presented in a manner befitting the Asper School of Business.
-If any of the CRO, DRO, Elections Committee, or Faculty Advisor(s) feel that any piece of material is found to be questionable (inappropriate), it can be referred to the CRO, who may remove it without warning.
-The candidate will not be allowed to replace it with new material.
+- (a) No candidate may distribute or use, and the CRO cannot approve, campaign materials which: - (i) Have more than a nominal value when distributed. - (ii) Contain libel or slander (based on consultation with legal counsel if necessary). - (iii) Are factually incorrect. - (iv) Violate any federal or provincial statute, or any University rule, regulation, policy, or procedure. - (v) Are discriminatory or derogatory towards any person(s) based on the characteristics listed in section 9 (2) of the Manitoba Human Rights Code.

-- (b) Campaign materials may include, but are not limited to: posters, banners, pamphlets, leaflets, brochures, and cards.
-The material may convey a candidate's name, image and/or platform. - (c) All campaign material must also clearly indicate the date and time of the voting period as well as the electronic voting web address, if applicable, in legible format. - (d) Each candidate is permitted to post the following posters: - (i) No more than two (2) large posters, whose size may not exceed thirty-four inches by twenty-seven inches (34" x 27"), and - (ii) No more than three (3) posters whose size may not exceed twenty-six inches by nineteen inches (26" x 19"), and - (iii) Any quantity of posters whose size does not exceed eight and one half inches by eleven inches (8.5" x 11"). - (e) Posters are permitted only on the 100 level of the Drake Centre.
-No campaign material may be affixed to parts of the building other than the specified cork boards or strips located on the 100 level of the Drake Centre.
-No posters are permitted on glass, doors, stairwells, in classrooms (including writing on chalkboards or whiteboards), or in tunnels connected to the Drake Centre. - (f) No candidate may occupy an entire wall with campaign material. - (g) The CRO may determine a maximum number of posters to occupy each cork location to ensure equal placement of posters. - (h) Any quantity of handheld materials such as pamphlets, leaflets, brochures, and cards may be produced.
-Such materials cannot be left on tables or other similar locations throughout the school; they must be distributed directly to individuals. - (i) The CRO or DRO must approve all campaign materials.
+- (vi) Bear any logo representing any student group or organization including but not limited to UMSU, the Asper School of Business, the CSA, or any STAG. - (vii) Notwithstanding section 8.15 (a) (i)-(vi), all campaign materials must be presented in a manner befitting the Asper School of Business.
+If any of the CRO, DRO, Elections Committee, or Faculty Advisor feel that any piece of material is found to be questionable (inappropriate), it can be referred to the CRO, who may remove it without warning.
+The candidate will not be allowed to replace it with new material. - (b) The only physical campaign materials allowed include those listed below and may convey a candidate's name, image, and/or platform: - (i) Pamphlets - (ii) Brochures - (iii) Leaflets - (iv) Cards - (c) All campaign material must also clearly indicate the date and time of the voting period as well as the electronic voting web address, if applicable, in legible format. - (d) Any quantity of handheld materials such as pamphlets, leaflets, brochures, and cards may be produced.
+Such materials cannot be left on tables or other similar locations throughout the school; they must be distributed directly to individuals. - (e) The CRO or DRO must approve all campaign materials.
 The CRO may establish a method for seeking approval of printed content in advance of the All Candidates Meeting to allow sufficient time for production of the materials with the affixed approval watermark.
 If a candidate has new material that he or she would like to distribute at a later date, it must be reviewed and approved by the CRO or DRO before it may be distributed.
-If seeking approval on printed material, a candidate may photocopy the approved piece of material once signed by the CRO or DRO. - (j) Under no circumstances will stickers / adhesives be allowed for use as campaign material. - (k) Distribution of campaign material into lockers is strictly prohibited. - (I) Notwithstanding section 8.15 (a) (m), campaign material may only be posted in public spaces, specifically excluding bathrooms, classrooms, windows, student booths, and other places where the CSA specifically does not have permission to display posters and election materials, - (m) No person(s) other than the CRO, DRO, or the respective candidates themselves may remove a candidate's poster(s) from any affixed place during campaigning.

-- (n) No campaigning is permitted through internal University / Faculty / CSA / STAG mailing lists. - (o) Social media (including but not limited to Facebook, Twitter, Instagram, Snapchat, etc.) may be used; however, all social media profiles must be made public and no private group on any form of social media may be used (including but not limited to a private Facebook group or event, for example).
-If a candidate's personal social media profile is used for campaigning purposes, they are also required to be made public for the duration of the campaign and election period. - (p) All campaign materials, both print, digital and on social media must be removed from public view within 24 hours of the conclusion of voting.
+If seeking approval on printed material, a candidate may photocopy the approved piece of material once signed by the CRO or DRO. - (f) Under no circumstances will stickers / adhesives be allowed for use as campaign material. - (g) Distribution of campaign material into lockers is strictly prohibited. - (h) No campaigning is permitted through internal University / Faculty / CSA / STAG mailing lists or group chats. - (i) Social media (including but not limited to Facebook, Twitter, Instagram, Snapchat, etc.) may be used; however, all social media profiles must be made public and no private group on any form of social media may be used (including but not limited to a private Facebook group or event, for example).
+If a candidate's personal social media profile is used for campaigning purposes, they are also required to be made public for the duration of the campaign and election period. - (j) A website may be created but must be made public.
+This will be treated like another social media account and won't be counted towards your five campaign materials. - (k) All campaign materials, both print, digital and on social media must be removed from public view within 24 hours of the conclusion of voting.